 We want to adopt, and help improve, any standards that help our customers.
 We’ll do two things to move in that direction.
 First, we’ll adopt more and more parts of relevant standards as we evolve our platform.
 As an example, we’re adding support for Common Encryption (CENC), so that existing packagers can be used in a ClearVR-enabled deployment.
 While this will bring ClearVR closer to standards-compliance, the second part of our approach is to contribute our ideas to the relevant (MPEG) standards, bringing the standard closer to our solution.
-Again by way of example, we plan on proposing additional elements to the ISO Base Media File Format that will help to significantly decrease tile switching latency.
+Again by way of example, we are proposing additional elements to the ISO Base Media File Format (mp4) that will help to significantly decrease tile switching latency.

 In the end, we expect to meet in the middle.

 Differences Between ClearVR and Current Standards

 The main advantages of ClearVR over the current generation of standards (MPEG OMAF, VR-IF Viewport Dependent Profile) are: